 - Supplier information sheet: Business name, tax ID (RUT), address, contact, and legal representative

-Don't have all the documents?
+Professional tip: Don't have all the documents?
 Don't worry.
 At Certificación Telecom we help you obtain missing documentation, translate documents, and prepare declarations of conformity.
 80% of our clients don't have all documentation at the start.

 Timeframes and costs: what to expect